What is Religious Abuse?

 A case that remained hidden for many years involved Daniel Montoya.
 In 2014, authorities finally arrested him for offenses he had carried out back in the 1970s.
 Montoya was a respected church member in California, but behind closed doors, he was abusing children who were members of the same church.
 The victims stated that they did not come forward at first due to embarrassment.

-Even decades later, the case of Carl Matthew Johnson is another haunting reminder of the failures of that era.
-Johnson, a former mayor in Utah and a Mormon bishop during the 70s, faced accusations of child sexual abuse spanning many years.
-His case, much like that of Daniel Montoya, sheds light on the church’s long history of mishandling abuse allegations.
+Decades later, the case of Carl Matthew Johnson is another haunting reminder of the failures of that era.
+Johnson, a former mayor in Utah and a Mormon bishop during the 70s, faced accusations of child sex abuse spanning many years.
+His case, much like that of Daniel Montoya, sheds light on the church's long history of mishandling abuse allegations.
 The organization often appeared to care more about safeguarding its image than helping victims, which allowed abusers to keep harming others without consequences.

 In the 1970s, church higher-ups made the calls on how to handle these issues even though they lacked proper training to deal with abuse cases.
 Rather than involving law enforcement, they quietly shuffled accused individuals to new congregations—effectively giving them fresh opportunities to offend.
 This culture of secrecy and internal handling created the perfect conditions for abuse to persist, and many victims never saw justice.